yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2web-w-brokers title="App2Web with brokers (redirects back to Client not depicted)" }

-When the user's device has no app owning the User-Authenticating Authorization Server's urls, the flow requires the help of a browser.
+When the user's device has no app owning the User-Interacting Authorization Server's urls, the flow requires the help of a browser.

-This is the case when the *User-Authenticating Authorization Server* offers no native app, or when such an app exists but is not installed on the end-user's device.
+This is the case when the *User-Interacting Authorization Server* offers no native app, or when such an app exists but is not installed on the end-user's device.

 This is similar to the flow described in "OAuth 2.0 for Native Apps" {{RFC8252}}, and referred to in {{App2App}} as **App2Web**.